ESA title

 NIRCam – the Near-Infrared Camera

-Webb’s NIRCam is the observatory’s primary camera that will simultaneously image the cosmos in two different infrared ranges.
-Taking advantage of Webb’s exquisite image quality and large primary mirror, the instrument will acquire some of the deepest near-infrared images ever obtained and detect light from the first stars and galaxies.
-NIRCam also has coronagraphic and spectroscopic capabilities that will, for example, be used to characterise exoplanets.
-The instrument also has a special role in Webb’s instrument suite because it will be the primary tool for the alignment of the telescope.
+Webb’s NIRCam is the observatory’s primary camera that simultaneously images the cosmos in two different infrared ranges.
+Taking advantage of Webb’s exquisite image quality and large primary mirror, the instrument is designed to acquire some of the deepest near-infrared images ever obtained and detect light from the first stars and galaxies.
+NIRCam also has coronagraphic and spectroscopic capabilities that, for example, are used to characterise exoplanets.
+The instrument also has a special role in Webb’s instrument suite because it is the primary tool for the alignment of the telescope.

 NIRISS – the Near-InfraRed Imager and Slitless Spectrograph

-NIRISS is an innovative instrument that will support operations in three observing modes.
-It has a camera that will be usable in parallel with NIRCam’s main camera to provide additional imaging capabilities for Webb.
-It features a slitless spectrograph, where all the light falling on the camera will be dispersed.
+NIRISS is an innovative instrument that supports operations in three observing modes.
+It has a camera that is usable in parallel with NIRCam’s main camera to provide additional imaging capabilities for Webb.
+It features a slitless spectrograph, where all the light falling on the camera is dispersed.
 NIRISS also offers a spectroscopic mode that is specially designed for exoplanet characterisation using transit spectroscopy, a technique that allows Webb to study the chemical composition of an exoplanet’s atmosphere when it passes in front of its host star.
-The instrument’s accompanying Fine Guidance Sensor (FGS) will guide Webb to point precisely so that it can obtain high-resolution images and spectra.
+The instrument’s accompanying Fine Guidance Sensor (FGS) guides Webb to point precisely so that it can obtain high-resolution images and spectra.